- Mongolia coronavirus & travel restrictions update

 Join us for your once-in-lifetime trekking/hiking and camping adventure through some world’s remotest and least known natural gems.

 Being out in pristine nature, meeting friendly nomads, and spending a night in 5-billion-star tent.
-Trekking in Mongolia is truly a once-in-a-lifetime adventure.Click here to begin your adventure
+Trekking/hiking in Mongolia is truly a once-in-a-lifetime adventure.Contact us

 Thank you very much for I really enjoyed Mongolia.
 It was a long-desired dream of mine to travel there.
 Everything was very well organized by you and the food was extraordinary good.
 Trekking in Mongolia charged my internal accumulator (soul) again.Nora Endres, Germany